KBB swap programme: K2S – Knowledge 2 swap

 With K2S, customers of KBB can benefit from fixed prices on exchange units, offering them easy budget planning for emergency and scheduled repairs.
 Customers can achieve this predictability without incurring traditional stock expenses, shedding the risk of holding stock while maintaining full flexibility.

-As well as enabling companies to manage their supply chains responsibly and sustainable, K2S positions KBB as a trusted business partner – ensuring that ship owners and operators, backed by a a two-year liability for shortages and deficiencies, have access to the most up-to-date parts wherever and whenever they need them.
+As well as enabling companies to manage their supply chains responsibly and sustainable, K2S positions KBB as a trusted business partner – backed by the two-year guarantee on the quality of work, it ensures that even in the event of shortages and defects, shipowners and operators always have access to the latest parts, wherever and whenever they need them.